cloudmaven/documentation/pages/acs/acs_rosetta.md

 of large scale sampling of peptide scaffolds -- stable structures that would be the basis for developing new therapeutics.
 This section is a brief sketch of the scientific basis.

+On DNA: Human DNA consists of 3 billion base molecules arranged in pairs as rungs of a helical ladder.
+The base pair sequence records how to construct proteins in the following manner:  Each base (nucleotide) can have one of four values abbreviated A, C, G, or T.  Three bases in a row can be thought of as three digits in base-4; for example AAG or TCA.
+That is, this triple is a number from 0 to 63.
+These triples map to one of 20 left-handed amino acids (with some values degenerate and others 'not assigned'.)

-Common to all life on earth there are 20 naturally occurring amino acids that are the building blocks of proteins.
+On amino acides: Common to all life on earth these 20 naturally occurring molecules are the building blocks of proteins.
 Smaller chains of such amino acids are called peptides.
 Once a particular sequence of amino acids is bonded together end-to-end and released its rotational degrees of freedom may permit it to fold up into an energetically favorable structure.
 This structure may in turn serve